-Graduate research is the study of an issue that is of sufficient breadth and depth to be publishable in CE-related journal.
-The effort should reflect a minimum of 750 hours of thoughtful work for a thesis (M.S.).
+Graduate research is the study of an issue that is of sufficient breadth and depth to be publishable in CEN-related journal.
+The effort should reflect a minimum of 750 hours of thoughtful work for an MS thesis.
 The research should follow the 'scientific method' and thus be both objective and reproducible.
 The thesis should demonstrate independent, original, and creative inquiry.
 There should be predefined hypotheses or developmental goals and objectives that are measurable and can be tested.
-The document should demonstrate proficiency with written English and should conform to the Office of Graduate Education format guidelines.
-For more information on format guidelines, please visit the Office of Graduate Education web site http://graduate.asu.edu b.
+The document should demonstrate proficiency with written English and should conform to the Office of Graduate College format guidelines.
+For more information on format guidelines, please visit the Office of Graduate College website http://graduate.asu.edu b.
 Financial Assistance and/or Fellowships c.
 Continuous Enrollment and Leave of Absence Policies

 Students interested in funding should contact faculty members to inquire about their funded projects for potential hourly or assistantship positions.
-We also encourage our students to explore assistantships available outside CIDSE as well as explore the Office of Graduate Education website.
+We also encourage our students to explore assistantships available outside CEN as well as explore the Office of Graduate College website.

 Once admitted to a graduate degree program, master and doctoral students must be registered for a minimum of one credit hour of graduate level coursework (not audit) during all phases of their graduate education.
 This includes periods when they are engaged in research, working on or defending thesis, taking comprehensive exams, or in any other way using university facilities or faculty time including the term in which they graduate.
-This credit must appear on the iPOS or must be an appropriate graduate-level course (e.g. 595 Continuing Registration).
-Courses with grades of "W" and "X" and Incomplete (the only course in the semester and changes to permanent incomplete grade after one year) are not considered valid registration for continuous enrollment purposes.
+This credit must appear on the iPOS or must be an appropriate graduate-level course (e.g., CEN595 Continuing Registration).
+Courses with grades of "W" and "X" and Incomplete (changes to permanent incomplete grade after one year) are not considered valid registration for continuous enrollment purposes.

 Students planning to discontinue enrollment for a semester or more must request approval for a leave of absence.
-Students may petition the Office of Graduate Education for a leave of absence for a maximum of two semesters during their entire program.
-A petition for a leave of absence, endorsed by the members of the student's supervisory committee and the head of the academic unit, must be approved by the Office of Graduate Education.
+Students may petition the Office of Graduate College for a leave of absence for a maximum of two semesters during their entire program.
+A petition for a leave of absence, endorsed by the CEN Program Chair and, for MS Thesis students, by members of the student's supervisory committee and the CEN Program Chair, must be approved by the Office of Graduate College.
 This request must be filed and approved before the anticipated absence.

 An approved leave of absence will enable students to re-enter their program without reapplying to the university.
-Students who do not enroll for a fall or spring semester without an approved leave of absence by the Office of Graduate Education are considered withdrawn from the university under the assumption that they have decided to discontinue their program.
-A student removed for this reason may reapply for admission to resume their degree program; the application will be considered along with all other new applications to the degree program.
+Students who do not enroll for a fall or spring semester without an approved leave of absence by the Office of Graduate College are considered withdrawn from the university under the assumption that they have decided to discontinue their program.
+A student removed for this reason may reapply for admission to resume his/her degree program; the application will be considered along with all other new applications to the degree program.